grinnell-cs/csc151-images/_eboards/eboard04-1.md

 * Navigate to that computer.
 * If you are first, log in, but do not start the lab.
 * Start the quiz.
-* When a second person arrives, introduce yourselves (and then resume/start the quiz).
+* When you finish the quiz, introduce yourselves.

 **Warning!
 You are being recorded** (and transcribed) (provided the technology is working correctly).